loganliddiard/OptimalStopping/README.md

     Interestingly enough after running about 50,000 experiments and taking the best outcome of each 1000, we graphed a distribution plot for each of the distributions

-    Ironically they were all close to 37% with slight variances for each.
-The following is the results of these three serparate runs of these experiments:

-        Ironically they were all close to 37% with slight variances for each.
+    They were all close to 37% with slight variances for each.
 The following is the results of these three serparate runs of these experiments:

         - Beta Dist.
 37.68%
         - Normal Dist.
 36.36%
         - Uniform Dist.
 37.68%